Star Wars: Episode III – Revenge of the Sith: Parallels

 There are several parallels between the film and the original trilogy particularly Return of the Jedi (being the last film of the original trilogy).
 While Revenge of the Sith ends with Anakin's fall and the mask being put on, Return of the Jedi ends with his redemption and the mask being removed representing his freedom.
 Anakin and Count Dooku's duel echoes Luke and Vader's duel on board the second Death Star and Palpatine witnesses those duels.
 While Anakin does not show mercy to Dooku, Luke's empathy and compassion motivates him to not kill his father.
 Both Anakin and Luke wear a glove over their mechanical hand and face a series of challenges in the third film of the prequel and original trilogies.
 However the latter displays resilience, learns from his father's experience and does not go down the same path.
 Both trilogies complete a young Skywalker's story arc and the following trilogy to both of them focus on a younger protagonist.
 (Note: Luke Skywalker in the original trilogy and Rey in the sequel trilogy.)
 While The Phantom Menace establishes Anakin's Achilles heel (fear of losing people he cares for), Sidious manipulates it in Revenge of Sith and the film ends with Anakin's suffering (becoming a servant of the Dark Side and placed in the suit).
 While Revenge of the Sith ends with the formation of the Galactic Empire, Return of the Jedi ends with the Rebellion's victory over it.
 C-3PO has his last line in Revenge of Sith and first line in A New Hope on the same ship.
 Revenge of the Sith ends with Padme's death intercutting with her husband's "rebirth" as a cyborg.
 The third film of the prequel and original trilogies end with the death of one of Luke and Leia's parents.
-Anakin and Padme's legacies would have an impact on their children.

 Release

-George Lucas in 2005.
-Portrait by Oliver Mark.